phuongtruong282/Student-Habits-vs-Academic-Performance/README.md

 -   The group with parents holding a Bachelor's or High School education has a slightly higher median score compared to the Master's group, which is contrary to common expectations.This could be due to other factors such as expectations or pressure.

 => Parental education level does not have a linear relationship with exam results.
-It may have an indirect influence, but it is not a determining factor.

 #### 7.6.2 Exam_score and internet_quality